Xwilarg/BooruSharp/README.md

 | Pixiv		        | ❌ | ✔️ | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ | ✔️ | ✔️ |
 | Furaffinity   | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ | ❌ |

+### Additional notes on Pixiv
+Pixiv also have 2 methods to download an image (ImageToByteArrayAsync) or a preview (PreviewToByteArrayAsync), it'll give you a byte array given a SearchResult

+Please make note that you also need to provide at least one tag for he following methods:
+- GetLastPostsAsync
+- GetPostCountAsync
+- GetRandomPostAsync

+### Additional notes on Furaffinity
+For GetLastPostsAsync, you can either give a limit or tags, but not both\
+GetRandomPostAsync can't be used with tags

 ## Examples

 ### Random image